dipanshu-create/car_show/README.md

 ## Getting Started with Next Js:

-First, run the development server:
+First, run the development server and after go forward from there:

 ```bash
 npm run dev